Looking for some classic tunes to celebrate VE Day 2021? We’ve got you covered.

 - ‘We’re Gonna Hang) The Washing on the Siegfried Line’ by Flanagan & Allen

 - ‘Whispering Grass (Don’t Tell the Trees)’ by The Ink Spots

 Vera Lynn offers VE Day message

 In case you didn’t notice, the one and only Vera Lynn popped up on that list a few times, and it really isn’t VE Day without listening to her wonderful voice.

 The past year saw the late Vera Lynn take on a greater significance, as highlighted by the BBC.
 Lynn’s lyrics to ‘We’ll Meet Again’ resonated with the masses who spent a majority of the year isolated from one another.

 Lynn, before her passing on June 18th 2020, stated:

 “This year, we must commemorate this special anniversary apart.
 I hope that VE Day will remind us all that hope remains even in the most difficult of times and that simple acts of bravery and sacrifice still define our nation as the NHS works so hard to care for us.
 Most of all, I hope today serves as a reminder that however hard things get, we will meet again.”

-The 103-year-old London-born singer also added: “…we must all remember the brave boys and what they sacrificed for us… they left their families and homes to fight for our freedom and many lost their lives trying to protect us and our liberties.”
+The late London-born singer added: “…we must all remember the brave boys and what they sacrificed for us… they left their families and homes to fight for our freedom and many lost their lives trying to protect us and our liberties.”

 How to celebrate VE Day